Victoriaville: Description

 Victoriaville's size and location have earned it the title Capitale des Bois-Francs, referring to the Bois-Francs region of the province.
 Victoriaville produces numerous hardwood products, including furniture, caskets, and hockey sticks.
+The town was home to the famous Victoriaville hockey company.

 The Parc-Linéaire Des Bois-Francs bike trail traverses Victoriaville.
 There are many paths for cyclists throughout the town, including ones leading to the summit of Mont Arthabaska, at the southern limits of the town.
-The Laurier Museum commemorates the summer home of Canadian former Prime Minister Sir Wilfrid Laurier and is a National Historic Site of Canada.
+The Laurier Museum is located in the home of former Prime Minister Wilfrid Laurier, which is designated Wilfrid Laurier House National Historic Site.

 Many festivals are held throughout the year including the Week-end En Blues series of concerts, the Festival International de Musique Actuelle de Victoriaville (FIMAV) in the spring, and the Exposition Agricole in the summer.

 Investment in the industrial park has buoyed the town and spurred new residential and commercial development.
 It is the home of a prominent Lactantia dairy factory, two shopping malls ("La Grande Place des Bois-Francs" and "Le Carrefour des Bois-Francs", this one has been renamed and became "le Centre de Victoriaville"), the Cégep de Victoriaville, and a quaint yet vibrant downtown core/shopping area on Rue Notre-Dame.
 Victoriaville Airport, located at the town's northern limits close to Route 116, is a regional airport that receives business flights and light private planes.

 The current mayor of Victoriaville is Antoine Tardif who was elected as mayor of Victoriaville in the 2021 mayoral election.

 Victoriaville is the seat of the judicial district of Arthabaska.